BrilworksarrowBlogarrowProduct Engineering

 Following the debut of OpenAI's ChatGPT, the focus has been on creating larger language models.
 GPT-2 had 1.5 billion parameters, GPT-3 had 175 billion, and a possible GPT-4 might have a trillion.
 Initially, generative AI prioritized bigger datasets, assuming that more data automatically leads to improved results.

 However, recent research has challenged this assumption.
 New studies suggest that size alone does not guarantee better performance.
 In 2020, OpenAI's Kaplan et al. proposed "Kaplan's law," suggesting a positive relationship between model size and performance.
-But a recent paper from Deepmind Research explores this further.
+However, a recent paper from Deepmind Research explores this further.
 It argues that the amount of training data (the individual pieces of text given to the model) is equally important.

 This paper introduces Chinchilla, a model with 70 billion parameters - much smaller than its predecessors.
 Yet, Chinchilla was trained on four times the amount of data.
 The results are notable – Chinchilla surpasses larger models in certain areas like common sense and closed book question answering benchmarks.